Globus Medical (NYSE:GMED) Issues FY 2022 Earnings Guidance

 Globus Medical (NYSE:GMED – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $2.10-$2.10 for the period, compared to the consensus EPS estimate of $2.10.
 The company issued revenue guidance of $1.02 billion-$1.02 billion, compared to the consensus revenue estimate of $1.03 billion.

-Several equities analysts have commented on GMED shares.
-Zacks Investment Research cut Globus Medical from a buy rating to a hold rating and set a $70.00 price target for the company. in a report on Tuesday, February 22nd.
-Wells Fargo & Company decreased their price target on Globus Medical from $80.00 to $70.00 in a research report on Wednesday, May 11th.
-Needham & Company LLC decreased their price target on Globus Medical from $92.00 to $76.00 and set a buy rating on the stock in a research report on Friday, February 18th.
-Credit Suisse Group decreased their price objective on Globus Medical from $95.00 to $91.00 and set an outperform rating on the stock in a research report on Friday, February 18th.
-Finally, StockNews.com started coverage on Globus Medical in a research report on Thursday, March 31st.
-They issued a hold rating on the stock.
-Three analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
-According to data from MarketBeat.com, Globus Medical has a consensus rating of Buy and an average price target of $83.31.
+Several research analysts have recently weighed in on GMED shares.
+Needham & Company LLC cut their price target on Globus Medical from $92.00 to $76.00 and set a buy rating for the company in a research note on Friday, February 18th.
+Wells Fargo & Company cut their target price on Globus Medical from $80.00 to $70.00 in a research note on Wednesday, May 11th.
+Piper Sandler dropped their price target on Globus Medical to $80.00 in a research report on Friday.
+Credit Suisse Group dropped their price target on Globus Medical from $95.00 to $91.00 and set an outperform rating for the company in a research report on Friday, February 18th.
+Finally, Morgan Stanley dropped their price target on Globus Medical from $82.00 to $74.00 and set an equal weight rating for the company in a research report on Tuesday, February 22nd.
+Three analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
+Based on data from MarketBeat, the company has an average rating of Buy and a consensus price target of $82.69.

 Globus Medical, Inc, a medical device company, develops and commercializes healthcare solutions for patients with musculoskeletal disorders in the United States and internationally.
 It offers spine products, such as traditional fusion implants comprising pedicle screw and rod systems, plating systems, intervertebral spacers, and corpectomy devices for treating degenerative, deformity, tumors, and trauma conditions; treatment options for motion preservation technologies that consist of dynamic stabilization, total disc replacement, and interspinous distraction devices; interventional pain management solutions to treat vertebral compression fractures; and regenerative biologic products comprising of allografts and synthetic alternatives.